DevbyAliCom/SovereignLinux/README.md

-# SovereignLinux# Sovereign Linux: Forging Your Elite, Private, Secure & Optimized Empire
+# Sovereign Linux: Forging Your Elite, Private, Secure & Optimized Empire

 ## Welcome to the Sovereign Linux Repository!